brainworxx/kreXX-TYPO3-Extension/Documentation/Quickstart/Fluid/Index.rst

 .. figure:: ../../Images/FluidBenchmark.png
     :class: with-shadow d-inline-block
     :align: left
     :alt: Fluid debugger output with benchmarking.

 .. warning::
     As seen in the example screenshot, the rendering order may not be what you expect.
-When using the benchmarking viewhelpers accross different template files, make sure to call them in the correct order. kreXX will stop to measure the time when you call the end viewhelper :literal:`<krexx:timer.end/>`.
+When using the benchmarking ViewHelpers across different template files, make sure to call them in the correct order. kreXX will stop to measure the time when you call the end ViewHelper :literal:`<krexx:timer.end/>`.